-10 Ways AI Has Transformed the Modern ATS (2026)
+Post: 10 Ways AI Has Transformed the Modern ATS for Strategic Hiring in 2026

 1. Contextual Resume Parsing (Beyond Keyword Matching)

-Natural language processing replaces rigid keyword filters with contextual understanding of skills, experience, and trajectory.
+Natural language processing replaces rigid keyword filters with contextual understanding of skills, experience, and career trajectory.
 The ATS reads meaning, not just tokens.

 - Identifies transferable skills across industries — a candidate with “client success management” experience matches a “customer retention” role without manual synonym mapping.